hbctraining/scRNA-seq_online/lessons/pseudobulk_DESeq2_scrnaseq.md

 <img src="../img/sc_DE_pca.png" width="600">
 </p>

 We see a nice separation between our samples on PC1 by our condition of interest, which is great; this suggests that our condition of interest is the largest source of variation in our dataset.
-We also see some separation of the samples by PC2; however, it is uncertain what this might be due to since we lack additional metadata to explore.

 #### Hierarchical clustering